prpole/dissertation/chapter2/main.md

 "Acorn-Planter," leader of the Nishinam tribe according to a hereditary line leading from the "first man" and first Acorn-Planter.
-In the face of a prophecy telling of the coming "Sun Man" who will destroy the Nishinam, Red Cloud promotes peace and the promotion of beauty and life in contrast to the bellicose inclinations of the War Chief, who has absolute authority in times of war.
-When European explorers arrive, the Nishinam understand them to be the prophesied Sun Men.
-Despite the efforts of Red Cloud and the leader of the Sun Men (called only the Sun Man) to form a friendship, the War Chief and his followers kill the explorers with stolen muskets, prompting the dying Sun Man to prophecy the destruction of the Nishinam by his "brothers": "Many are our brothers and strong.
-They will come after us. [...]
-When you plant blood you harvest blood."
-In the second act, which takes place a century later, the Sun Men return to slaughter the Nishinam and take control of California, promising to increase its abundance... <!--man, I need to outline.-->
+In the face of a prophecy telling of the coming "Sun Man" who will destroy the Nishinam, Red Cloud promotes peace and the propagation of beauty and life in contrast to the bellicose inclinations of the "War Chief".
+When European explorers arrive matching the description in the prophecy, Red Cloud and the Sun Man identify themselves according to parallel archetypes of two traditions (at least as London imagines them):

 > RED CLOUD: I am the Fire-Bringer.
 I stole the fire from the ground squirrel and hid it in the heart of the wood.

 > SUN MAN: Then am I Prometheus, your brother.
 I stole the fire from heaven and hid it in the heart of the wood.